1. Pension flexibility statistics

 If failure occurs on the third submission we’ll stop all future interim repayments until a further re-submission is received and is deemed successful.

-Since October 2014 we’ve stopped a number of interim repayment claims for non-submission or submission failure and where possible, and have worked closely with pension scheme administrators to help them meet their obligations.
+Since October 2014 we’ve stopped a number of interim repayment claims for non-submission or submission failure, and where possible we have worked closely with pension scheme administrators to help them meet their obligations.

 You can find more information on Relief at Source repayments and the member information we need relating to Relief at Source in Pension administrators: Relief at Source annual information returns.

 b.
 Change of filing deadline for annual return of individual information for 2016 to 2017